Where are they?

 Where do those who have been granted protection live?

-Since December 2017, the Department of Home Affairs has also been publishing statistics on those granted protection.
-This follows a similar pattern to the previous group, with NSW and Victoria having the largest number of temporary protection visa holders.
+Similar to the previous group, NSW and Victoria have the largest number of temporary protection visa holders.

 People on Safe Haven Enterprise Visa in regional areas